brimdata/super/book/src/intro.md

-More specifically, a _relational table_  is simply a collection of tuples defined by a statically typed record, while a collection of dynamic but strongly-typed data can model any sequence of JSON values, e.g., observability data, application events, system logs, and so forth.
+More specifically, a _relational table_  is simply a collection of tuples defined by a statically typed record, whereas a collection of dynamic but strongly-typed data can model any sequence of JSON values, e.g., observability data, application events, system logs, and so forth.